ScottyLabs/infrastructure/docs/setup/01-purchasing-vm.md

 You must then wait for the public IP to be assigned to the VM, which can take up to 30 minutes.
 Once you have the IP, create an `A` record on `hostname.scottylabs.org` pointing to this IP.

-For Cloudflare, disable Cloudflare proxy, add `netreg.net.cmu.edu` in the comment.
+For Cloudflare, disable Cloudflare proxy and add `netreg.net.cmu.edu` in the comment.

 <img src="./assets/cloudflare.png" alt="A record created in Cloudflare" height="300" />